 UXUS was founded in Amsterdam in 2003 by George Gottl, former Creative Director at Nike and Mandarina Duck, Oliver Michell, former architect at Rem Koolhaas and Erika Gottl, founder of luxury wine brand, Merus.

 Their backgrounds and experiences gave the consultancy a broad foundation on which to build their business.
 With a team that now consists of over fifty, they draw talent from around the world to work in their studios.
 It’s this cultural diversity and their collective minds that is part of their strength, which in turn enables them to work on an equally diverse range of projects.

-One of their latest projects is in the UK.
 Housed in the base of the angular gallery, within the Tate Modern’s distinctive new wing by Herzog de Meuron, Tate Modern’s shop has been designed by Uxus to change in line with the needs of the museum and its calendar of exhibitions.
 Whilst the overall look of the space is unified, the design of the furniture can be reconfigured moveable and even the lighting is integral to each unit.
 The colourful graphic navigation is a nod to the perforated brick screens used in the interior architecture of the space.

 Their concept for Jake and Dino Chapman F*cking Hell Das Shop in Amsterdam is a physical manifestation of their online store.
 Located in a former massage parlour, many of the objects used in the store were found on site and repurposed and painted white to spotlight the Chapman’s (often shocking) art pieces.

 In Speys casual dining experience, they took geometric design reference from the event venue’s historic event posters and expressed this through various materials, from backlit facades to cutout timber furnishings and flooring.